sfigg/commercialization-public/design/device-experiences/OEM-device-encryption.md

 **Note:** Windows 10 device encryption is enabled only after users sign in with a **Microsoft Account** or an **Azure Active Directory** account.
 Device encryption is not enabled with local accounts.

-Device encryption is enabled when:
+Device encryption is enabled when the following conditions are met.
-- The device contains a **TPM 2.0** (Trusted Platform Module) with PCR7 support
+- The device contains a **TPM 2.0** (Trusted Platform Module) with PCR7 support.
+For more information, see [Trusted Plaform Module (TPM) 2.0 requirments]()
 - **UEFI Secure Boot** is enabled
 - **Platform Secure Boot** is enabled
 - **Direct memory access (DMA)** protections is enabled